KnowageLabs/Knowage-Documentation/functionalities-guide/location-intelligence/index.rst

 GIS
 ~~~

-Geographic Information Systems (GIS) provide a set of software tools designed to capture, store, extract, transform and display spatial data [2]_ .
+Geographic Information Systems (GIS) provide a set of software tools designed to capture, store, extract, transform and display spatial data.
 Therefore, the term GIS refers a set of sole technological components that manage the spatial data during its whole life cycle, starting from the capture of the data up to its representation and re-distribution.

 From a logical point of view, the key functionalities of a GIS do not differ from those of a BI system.
 Both systems are characterized by some specific components supporting the effective storage of data, some others supporting their manipulation, their re-distribution or their visualization.
 On the other hand, the implementation of these functionalities deeply differs between GIS and BI systems, since they deal with two different types of data (alphanumeric and spatial data).